ncperry/Apodimark/readme.md

 # Apodimark

 Apodimark is a markdown parser written in pure Swift 3.
-It is still a work in progress, but it should be stable by the time Swift 3 is officially released.
+It is fast, flexible, easy to use, and works with indices instead of String, which is ideal for syntax highlighting.

 ## Contribute